 Moonlight (2016) is an intensely moving and poetically rendered coming-of-age story about a young gay Black boy, Chiron.
 Highly praised by both critics and audiences internationally, it garnered a surprise Best Picture win at the 2017 Academy Awards, enshrining its significance within a global cinematic canon.
-This book provides an account of how Moonlight can be situated in relation to African American youth films, contemporary queer cinema and representations of non-normative childhood and adolescence.
-It analyses the reception of Moonlight in terms of its form and profound emotional impact on spectators, while also contributing an extended exploration of the social and political context of the film in relation to Obama, Trump, and diversity in filmmaking.
+This book provides an account of how Moonlight can be situated in relation to African American youth films, contemporary queer cinema and its appeal to the youth market and representations of non-normative childhood and adolescence.
+It analyses the reception of Moonlight in terms of its form and profound emotional impact on spectators offerning new visions of African American boyhoods while also contributing an extended exploration of the social and political context of the film in relation to Obama, Trump and diversity in filmmaking.

 Table of Contents